haacked/haacked.com/_posts/2022/2022-07-08-display-template-tag-helper.md

 Perhaps an even better approach is to write a class that inherits `HtmlHelper` and makes exposes a public version of `GenerateDisplay`.
 IIRC, there's a way to replace the built in `IHtmlHelper` with your own, but I forget how to do it.
 I'll leave that as an exercise to the reader.

 Likewise, I'll probably write an `<editor for="..." />` tag helper as well.
+If you know of a better approach, do let me know!
 Till next time.